szymon-przybyl/seeker/README.md

 # Seeker

-This Ruby on Rails gem provides an elegant way to separate search logic out of models.
+This Ruby on Rails gem provides an elegant way to separate search logic out of models and build search forms just like create/update ones.

 Right now it supports only [sunspot](https://github.com/sunspot/sunspot) and was tested on Rails 3.2.13.